 Today, the metal is considered one of the world’s essential elements.
 With its high melting point and ability to maintain strength even at raised temperatures, it is useful in cutting tools, superalloys, surface coatings, high-speed steels and many other materials.

 Below is an overview of those and other cobalt uses.
 While this critical metal is currently best known as an ingredient in lithium-ion batteries, it has plenty of other applications investors should know about.

-Cobalt in batteries
+Cobalt uses: Rechargeable batteries

-Cobalt is used in many places aside from batteries.
-Its ability to stand up to high temperatures and its good oxidation resistance make it an essential alloying element for super alloys, which are used for casting airfoils and other structural parts of jet turbine engines.
+There are many other uses for cobalt aside from batteries.
+As already noted, its ability to stand up to high temperatures and its good oxidation resistance make it an essential alloying element for superalloys, which are used for casting airfoils and other structural parts of jet turbine engines.

 Cobalt alloys also have a fairly high tolerance for thermal fatigue and can be repaired easily.
 Most high-bypass turbofan jet engines contain between 110 and 132 pounds of cobalt.
 The metal is also magnetic, and can be used to produce permanent magnets.